 - 1. Helmet.
-If you bring your own helmet, it must be approved Snell 2005 or newer, M (motorcycle) or SA rated can be used.
+If you bring your own helmet, it must be approved Snell 2010 or newer, M (motorcycle) or SA rated can be used.
 Loaner helps are generally available.
 If you use a loaner helmet, you might have to share with others if there are not enough. - 2.
 Seat Belts.
 Fully functioning, non-frayed seat belts are required for all competing vehicles. - 3.
 Securely mounted battery.
-Bungee cords may not be used, and the positive terminal needs to be covered with either a plastic cover, or with black electrical tape. - 4.
-Car contents.
+Bungee cords may not be used, and the positive terminal needs to be covered with either a plastic cover, or with black electrical tape.

+- 4. Car contents.
 No loose items shall be carried in or on the car, include license plates in the front window, loose spare tires, or speaker boxes, for example.
-Check under your seats!

-- 5. Wheels.
+Check under your seats! - 5.
+Wheels.
 Ensure all lug nuts/bolts are in place, and torqued appropriately.
 Loose wheel covers, hubcaps, trim rings, other cosmetic pieces must be removed. - 6.
 Suspension.
 All suspension components must be in proper operating condition, no excessive play in steering components or wheel bearings will be allowed. - 7.
 Fluid Leaks.
 No excessive fluid leaks will be allowed. - 8.
 Tires.
 All tires must be in good condition.
 All DOT (Department of Transportation) approved tires must have visible tread.
 Tires worn down to the belts or cords will not be allowed, nor will be temporary tires or studded snow tires. - 9.
 Roll Over Protection.
 Roll bars are required for all formula cars, all sports racers, and all open cars using non-DOT approved tires. - 10.
 Throttle Linkage.
 The throttle needs to quickly return to the closed position without any binding. - 11.
 Brakes.
 The brake pedal must be firm, with no loss of pressure when held down. - 12.
 Numbers and class markings.
 The car numbers and class markings should be prominently displayed on both sides of the car, and contrast with the paint as to be easily readable by the course and timing workers.
 A Novice Coordinator may be at tech to help you with your numbers & letters.
-If you are going to continue autocrossing you should get magnetic numbers made.
-The numbers must be a minimum of 8" in height with a stroke of 1.25", class letters must be a minimum of 4" in height with a stroke of 1.25".
-This information is on our club website: eescc.org under "rules".
+If you are going to continue autocrossing you should purchase magnetic numbers.
+The club has the legal-size numbers and letters on magnetic material for sale at Registration for a very inexpensive price.